 1. Reduce capital expenditure

 WeWork’s position in the market unlocks unique business opportunities.
-First, by combining in-house vertical integration with scaled buying power, we pass on our savings to our members.
+Firstly, by combining in-house vertical integration with scaled buying power, we pass on our savings to our members.

-Second, we avoid burdening our members with all-in capital expenditures.
-We achieve this by amortizing WeWork’s standard fit-out contribution over our long-term leases, and charging members only for the time that they occupy the space.
+Secondly, we avoid burdening our members with all-in capital expenditures.
+We achieve this by amortising WeWork’s standard fit-out contribution over our long-term leases, and charging members only for the time that they occupy the space.
 All of this allows members to access beautifully designed, turnkey space with reduced capital exposure.

-We offer a fixed rate with annualized escalations on property costs, operational expenses, amortized capital improvements, and management fees—providing predictability and stability for every real estate budget.
+We offer a fixed rate with annualised escalations on property costs, operational expenses, amortised capital improvements and management fees – providing predictability and stability for every property budget.

 For many clients, this is a welcome change from the volatility caused by variable expenses.

 We provide shorter-term memberships, compared to market-standard leases – resulting in reduced balance-sheet liabilities.
 In other words, you choose what’s right for your business, with commitments ranging from one month to 15 years.

 4. Align with GAAP/IFRS

 WeWork addresses changes to the generally accepted accounting principles (GAAP) and international financial reporting standards (IFRS) by offering products that can reduce balance sheet impact.